leonj1/my-secrets-fetcher/README.md

 ## 🐳 Container Development

-This project includes a complete VS Code dev container setup:
+This project includes a complete VS Code dev container setup with automatic secrets management:

 ```bash
 # Open in VS Code with dev containers extension